29 Mar, 2024

 Does Fault Matter If a Worker Dies on the Job?

-This no-fault structure allows families to access financial support without having to prove employer negligence.
+This system allows family members of the deceased worker to seek financial support without having to prove employer negligence.

 Can You Sue an Employer for a Workplace Death?

-In most cases, workers’ compensation is the exclusive remedy against the employer.
-That means families cannot file a wrongful death lawsuit against the employer, even if unsafe conditions contributed to the fatal accident.
+In most cases, you cannot sue an employer for a workplace death.
+Workers’ compensation benefits are considered the exclusive remedy against the employer, even if unsafe conditions contributed to the fatal accident.

 • The employer intentionally caused harm